Puranjay25/Sending-Mail/README.md

     In line **#11** and line **#34**(in assignment to *sender*) write your own email address through which you want to send the email

     In line **#12** write password for your mail

+## Intructions to run the file

+1) Go to the directory of the project.
+2) Type the following command in terminal/command prompt

+         python app.py

 # Note
 Gmail doesn't allow you to send mail from unknown apps.
 So you wan't be able to send mails until and unless **"Allow less secure apps"** is set to **ON** from your gmail account through which you are sending mail.
 This feature can be turned on from settings